 It’s important to know that inpatient drug addiction treatment has rules you must follow.
 These often include not talking to friends or family for a short period or not having visitors for a while.
 Remember that these rules exist to help you gain lasting recovery.
 You may not enjoy the rules at first, but soon you’ll see how having structure in your life improves your outlook for the future.

-When an individual who is dependent on a certain substance stops taking it, they will go through a period of withdrawal.
+When individuals who are dependent on a certain substance stop taking it, they will go through a period of withdrawal.
 Since the brain has become reliant on the substance, suddenly quitting it can lead to painful or uncomfortable symptoms.
-Withdrawal is particularly severe for heavy users and for those who are addicted to alcohol, heroin, and benzos.
+In fact, withdrawal is particularly severe for heavy users and for those who are addicted to alcohol, heroin, and benzos.
 These symptoms can be dangerous not only to a person’s health but to their recovery.
-If a person undergoes withdrawal but has access to their substance of choice, the urge to relapse will be very strong.
+Unfortunately, if a person undergoes withdrawal but has access to their substance of choice, the urge to relapse will be very strong.
 Withdrawal is the first, and perhaps the most difficult, roadblock to your recovery.

 Since withdrawal is so severe, doctors strongly recommend against going through withdrawal alone, which is also referred to as going “cold turkey.”
 Instead, doctors recommend that patients seek drug and alcohol detox.
 At San Antonio Recovery Center, we offer alcohol detox programs and drug detox programs for individuals struggling with addiction to painkillers, opioids, heroin, benzodiazepines and other illicit and prescription drugs.